 To remove a control point, click on any one of its control points and drag it outside the track.
 Remember, you can also useto undo your envelope changes in sequence.

 If you are amplifying a quiet passage, you can amplify outside the original volume envelope of the track by grabbing either of the inner control points.
-When you do this, Audacity can't display the full shape of the envelope, and changes the border to a dotted line in the affected area:
+When you do this, Audacity cannot display the full shape of the envelope, and changes the border to a dotted line in the affected area:

 However you can make the extended amplitude envelope visible by zooming out vertically.

 Track gain control

 Totally separate from the amplitude envelope, each track has a gain slider in its Track Control Panel (the slider is just underneath the Mute and Solo buttons).
 This adjusts the volume of the whole track, like can do, but without modifying the waveform itself.
-Therefore you don't have to use Envelope Tool to adjust the overall volume of a track - use it to specify changes in volume through the course of the track, then you can make fine adjustments to the overall volume with the gain slider.
+Therefore you do not have to use Envelope Tool to adjust the overall volume of a track - use it to specify changes in volume through the course of the track, then you can make fine adjustments to the overall volume with the gain slider.

 Rendering envelope changes

 A lot of volume changes can make a track more cumbersome to work with, so sometimes when you're sure you've got them right, you may want to replace the original track and its control points with a new track that has the envelope changes rendered to the waveform and thus has its control points removed.
 To do this, select the track you're finished with and click .
 This option is sometimes called Bounce in other software.
 The resulting track will sound the same but will no longer have its amplitude envelope control points.